 The benefits of Geography at Fitzwilliam College

 Geography students represent a strong community at Fitzwilliam.
-In recent years, a large number of postgraduate geographers have also come to Fitzwilliam.
-All Geographers, whether undergraduate, postgraduate or Fellow, are proud to belong to the Fitzwilliam Geographical Society.
-No first year Geographer feels at sea on arrival, with a ready-made family of peers and associates with whom to socialise and enjoy areas of mutual interest.
-The Geography Society meets socially very regularly for meals, drinks, field trips and even ten-pin bowling!
+All geographers, whether undergraduate, postgraduate or Fellow, are proud to belong to the Fitzwilliam Geographical Society.
+No first year geographer feels at sea on arrival, with a ready-made family of peers and associates with whom to socialise and enjoy areas of mutual interest.
+The Geography Society meets socially very regularly for meals, drinks, field trips and even ten-pin bowling.
 This engenders a strong sense of community among the students, with friendships and support developing over the three year groups.
 The mutual support extends to a range of academic activities as well.
-Final year students, for instance, give talks on their dissertation projects, and their peers are able to provide feedback, discussion and support.
+Final-year students, for instance, give talks on their dissertation projects, and their peers are able to provide feedback, discussion and support.
 This means that first year and second year students benefit from the experience of the third years when designing their own research projects.

 The College has an extensive library collection in Geography, to complement that available in the University’s Department of Geography and the Scott Polar Research Institute.
-This contains one of the best College collections in Environmental Science, Development Geography, Political Geography and Economic Geography.
-The College, through its scholarships and bursaries, is able to provide significant financial assistance for geographers who wish to carry out fieldwork and to travel in the United Kingdom and abroad, particularly in the vacation between the second and third years.
+The College, through its scholarships and bursaries, is able to provide significant financial assistance for geographers who wish to carry out fieldwork in the United Kingdom and abroad, particularly in the vacation between the second and third years.
 There is a dedicated Environmental Studies Fund for travel linked to research on environment-related topics.
 Geographers at Fitzwilliam are particularly encouraged to choose overseas topics for their Part II dissertations and spend much of the long vacation at the end of their second year in faraway places.
 In recent years, the Part II students have conducted research in Kenya, Sweden, Brazil, USA, Japan, Mexico and the UK.

 The admissions process

-Candidates invited to interview, can normally expect two face-to-face interviews lasting between 20-30 minutes and an at-interview assessment.
+Candidates invited to interview can normally expect two face-to-face interviews lasting 30 minutes.

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
+A Level (or equivalent) in Geography is required.
 We may modify offers to take account of individual circumstances.
 For other qualifications, please consult the Admissions Office.